ShoheiKIMURA389/Definition/README.md

   Any attempt, including timing manipulation or strategic release of competing materials, that interferes with academic priority shall constitute a major breach.
 - This plan concerns philosophical, civilizational, and conceptual collaboration only; it does not alter copyright, derivative rights, or the author’s priority over all intellectual structures.
 - **This plan encompasses all other license models in full.**

+### 10. Exchange Rate and Domestic Payment Rules
+All payments are denominated in USD at a fixed exchange rate:
+**125 JPY per 1 USD.**
+Residents of Japan may pay in yen, but must pay an amount **equal to or exceeding the USD value under the above fixed rate**.

+### 11. Contract Duration and Minimum Commitment
+All licenses in this framework are billed on a monthly basis; however, each agreement is executed on an annual contractual term.
+Accordingly, the **minimum commitment for any license is one full contractual year**, and early termination, pro-rated refunds, or month-to-month conversions are not permitted.
+This rule exists to ensure structural continuity in governance, ethical-OS alignment, and the maintenance of definitional integrity across all licensed activities.

+### 12. Scope and Purpose of This Pricing Framework
+This pricing system is designed for the post-AI era as a new order of knowledge governance.
+Fees apply **only** to:
+- definition-texts,
+- technical specifications,
+- civilization models,
+- and ethical OS architectures.

+All other realms of human thought remain entirely free.

 © Shohei KIMURA.
 All Rights Reserved.